Where does the Bible come from? The Old Testament The Old Testament was written mainly in Hebrew on scrolls between 1500 and 400 BC.

 ' (Romans 1:18-21), but the universe cannot tell us how it was made, its history, how we should live our lives, or about when its Creator came to Earth.
 For that, God has given us His Word, the Bible.
 Because of the Word of God, we know that God created all things in six normal-length days, that it was originally a 'very good' place, and that the first man, Adam, disobeyed the Creator, thus corrupting the entire creation (Genesis 1-3; Romans 8:20-22).
 We know that Jesus Christ (the Creator) came to Earth to save His people from their sins, died, was buried, and rose again on the third day, according to the Scriptures (1Corinthians 15:3-4).
 Social Teaching - Australian Catholic Social Justice Council.
 The ACSJC has prepared a series of discussion guides on principles of the Church’s social teaching and some important encyclicals related to this topic.

 They have been prepared for individuals and groups seeking to engage with current social justice issues, using the Church's social teachings to inform their judgement and action.
 This material has also been collected in our Catholic Social Justice Series paper No 70, Reading the Signs of the Times: A basic introduction to Catholic social teaching.
-The following is a list of individual discussion guides: Reading the signs of the times, PDFRerum Novarum (On Capital and Labour), PDFQuadragesimo Anno (On Reconstruction of the Social Order), PDFMater et Magistra (On Christianity and Social Progress), PDFOctogesima Adveniens (A Call to Action), PDFLaborem Exercens (On Human Work), PDFCentesimus Annus (On the 100th Anniversary of Rerum Novarum), PDF Two articles of interest are: Catholic Social Teaching.
+HOW TO HAVE A HAPPY & MEANINGFUL LIFE with His Holiness the Dalai Lama at Happiness and Its Causes18.
+The Four Keys to a Meaningful Life.

 Beyond Belief: Why Australians don't go to church, but call upon God in times of crisis.
 By Chloe Brant Posted Most Australians claim they believe in God or some kind of "higher power" and yet fewer than one in 10 of us attend church every week.

 We don't actively "worship" and yet are apparently comforted by the mere presence of the many churches that operate in our community.
 And, despite not believing in God, we send our children to religious schools and turn to the Bible during times of crisis.
 In his new book Beyond Belief, Australian social researcher Hugh Mackay argues a growing number of people, particularly young people, are abandoning religion in favour of a different kind of spirituality — one not restricted by institutions or guidelines.
-We still crave answers and seek happiness, Mackay says, but more of us are finding it in secular realms: yoga, meditation, music.
-Let's discuss 'our need to believe'.
 Existentialism.
 Existentialism is a catch-all term for those philosophers who consider the nature of the human condition as a key philosophical problem and who share the view that this problem is best addressed through ontology.

 This very broad definition will be clarified by discussing seven key themes that existentialist thinkers address.
 Those philosophers considered existentialists are mostly from the continent of Europe, and date from the 19th and 20th centuries.
 Outside philosophy, the existentialist movement is probably the most well-known philosophical movement, and at least two of its members are among the most famous philosophical personalities and widely read philosophical authors.